SMS Backup & Restore app FAQs

-Yes.
-The backup format is a simple XML format and is independent of the Android version on the phone, so it can be easily used to transfer messages and calls from one Android phone to another.
+The SMS backup format is a simple XML format, independent of the Android version on the phone, so it can be easily used to transfer messages and calls from one Android phone to another.

 There are multiple ways to transfer from one phone/device to another:

-Many people have reported errors encountered with SMS Exporter however it is very difficult to fix because the application is using a 3rd party library to export the messages.
+Many people have reported errors encountered with SMS Exporter however it is very difficult to fix because the application is using a third-party library to export the messages.
 If you are getting errors, please try the other ways below.

 Here is a simple tool to export messages from WinMo phones.
 Click here to download SMS Exporter.
 This is an experimental application and so any feedback about this app is highly appreciated.

 Download the .CAB file from the link above and install it on your phone.
 Running it will present you with a simple form with an “Export” menu.
 It will export messages into a SMS.xml file which can be directly imported into any Android phone using the SMS Backup & Restore app.

 If the SMS Exported does not work for you then you can always try the following third-party options:

 Here is an excellent article explaining how to Import/Export/Move/Transfer SMS Messages from Windows Mobile to your Android Phone using PIM Backup and our App SMS Backup & Restore.